 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 1. NPV MMA Diff.

 2. Years to > MMA

-Conclusion: HRL did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of two Stars.
-This quantitatively ranks HRL as a 2-Star Weak stock.
+Conclusion: HRL earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks HRL as a 4-Star Strong stock.

 The company has a relatively strong balance sheet, with minimal debt and generates strong cash flows (even during the recession).
 Like most in the industry, the company has a high sensitivity to changes in commodity costs.
-The cpmpany should enjoy above average long-term growth and stability of earnings and dividends, with HRL's non-U.S. sales taking a more prominent role.
-The stock is currently trading at a 27.6% premium to my calculated fair value price of $35.92 and its dividend yield is below my desired minimum, so I will continue to watch this stock from the sidelines.
+The company should enjoy above average long-term growth and stability of earnings and dividends, with HRL's non-U.S. sales taking a more prominent role.
+The stock is currently trading at a 12.0% discount to my calculated fair value price of $55.15.
+However, its dividend yield is below my desired minimum, so I will continue to watch this stock from the sidelines.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.